Hijos de Rivera Brewery

-Hijos de Rivera, S.A. is a Spanish brewery founded in 1906 in the city of A Coruña, Galicia.
-The main brand is Estrella Galicia, a 5.5% abv pale lager.
+Corporation Hijos de Rivera, LLC is a Spanish brewery founded in 1906 in the city of A Coruña, Galicia.
+It's engaged in the production, marketing and distribution of beverages.
+It's known by the name of its most popular beer brand, Estrella Galicia (a 5.5% abv Helles Exportbier).

 History

 The company's origins date back to 1906 when José María Rivera Corral established La Estrella de Galicia brewery in the city of A Coruña.

 In 2006, the company celebrated its centenary in the company of King Juan Carlos.
 A beer named 1906 Reserva Especial was launched to commemorate the occasion.
 In 2017, the company purchased a 32% stake in Carlow Brewing Company, an Irish-based brewery.

 In 2022, he transformed his online store into a marketplace, called BigCrafters, to promote the sale of its own and third-party artisan products.